 4.5 The Client agrees on the terms and conditions related to invoicing and payments, as specified in Annexure 1.
 In the event that the Client notices any defect or discrepancy in the invoices raised by LPIN under this Agreement, it shall intimate the same to LPIN within 7 days of receipt of such invoice.
 Any such defect or discrepancy shall be remedied by way of issuance of an appropriate credit note by LPIN and it shall be the responsibility of the Client to reflect such credit notes in its applicable returns under the GST Enactment in accordance with the provisions thereof.
 In case, LPIN suffers any loss under the GST Enactment on account of Client’s failure to so reflect the credit note(s), it shall reserve the right to claim the loss actually incurred, from the Client.
 Any amount payable by LPIN on account of reconciliation of accounts with the Client shall also be dealt with in like manner by way of issuance of credit note.
 However, in the event that a request under this Article is received from the Client after the expiry of permissible time period under the GST Enactment, LPIN shall not be obliged to pass any benefit under the GST Enactment to the Client.

-4.6 The Client agrees to pay the applicable charges as specified in Annexure 2.

 ARTICLE 5 - TECHNICAL CONTROL AND INSPECTION

 5.1 The Client shall present the Vehicle for pollution checks and other statutorily mandated technical/fitness tests, at the dates and places determined by the relevant authorities.
 Further, the Client shall present the Vehicle as and when required by any competent authority for any inspection that may be required by any law, regulation and/or rule.
 In the case of Vehicles registered as commercial vehicles, the Client shall get the annual and other fitness tests/inspections done within the stipulated time.
 The costs of all such tests/inspections shall be borne by the Client.
-The Client understands that the sole purpose of this provision is to ensure that the Vehicles are in complaince with the applicable pollution norms and in roadworthy condition.
+The Client understands that the sole purpose of this provision is to ensure that the Vehicles are in compliance with the applicable pollution norms and in roadworthy condition.

 ARTICLE 6 - STANDARD MODELS AND SPECIFICATIONS